Kleinmarb/litestorm/README.md

 ## Services:

-- LiteAPI: A powerful REST API with built-in support for OAUTH2 and robust middleware \n
+- LiteAPI: A powerful REST API with built-in support for OAUTH2 and robust middleware
-- StormSQL: A performant SQL Driver \n
+- StormSQL: A performant SQL Driver
-- LitePay: An easy-to-use web payment system \n
+- LitePay: An easy-to-use web payment system
-- LiteCache: A caching system to improve performance by storing frequently accessed data \n
+- LiteCache: A caching system to improve performance by storing frequently accessed data
-- StormSDK: An SDK for managing sessions, cookies, emails and a lot more \n
+- StormSDK: An SDK for managing sessions, cookies, emails and a lot more

 ## Features: